Alvipas/meteo_station_android_internet/README.md

 > sudo systemctl restart systemd-networkd
 ```

-> When sharing internet from WiFi adaptor in windows, it assigns the ethernet adaptor with static IP 192.168.137.50 .Note that this interface is only used for configuring the Raspberry with the laptop.
-Perhaps, it is better to do this step before disabling dhcpd service, as the raspberry might not accept connection from Putty.
+>When sharing the Internet from the WiFi adapter in Windows, the ethernet is assigned a static IP 192.168.137.50.
+Please note that this interface is only used to configure the Raspberry with the laptop.
+Perhaps, it is better to perform this step before disabling the dhcpd service, as the Raspberry may not accept the Putty connection (I don´t remember on detail how I did this).
-> Metric=500 is used to decide on the priority to use the gateway for connection to internet.
-If it is the lowest among interfaces with internect access, this will be the default route that raspberry will use.
+> Metric = 500 is used to decide the priority of using the gateway for the Internet connection.
+If it is the lowest among the interfaces with Internet access, this will be the default path used by Raspberry.
 >
 ### 2.2 USB mobile tethering
 ```shell
 > sudo nano /etc/systemd/network/02_mobile.network
 ```
 	[Match]
 	Name=usb0
 	[Network]
 	DHCP=yes
 	[DHPC]
 	RouteMetric=10
 ```shell
 > sudo systemctl restart systemd-networkd
 ```
+For this interface to work, you will need to connect the mobile device to the USB port of the Raspberrypi and enable USB tethering.

 ### 2.3 WiFi hotspot
-Two main steps have to be done: configure the wireless access point (WAP) and configure the network interface.
+There are two main steps to be taken: configuring the wireless access point (WAP) and configuring the network interface.
 > For this project, I used a Ralink RT5370 usb dongle, as my raspberry pi had no WiFi card.
-You can check if the Raspberry is detecting the usb dongle with > lsusb.
+You can check if the Raspberry is detecting the usb dongle running > lsusb.

 #### 2.3.1 WAP
-The wifi hotspot is configured with hostapd, a more detailed example [here](http://va.nce.me/Creating_an%20Access_Point.html)
+The wifi hotspot is configured with hostapd.
+You can find a more detailed example [here](http://va.nce.me/Creating_an%20Access_Point.html)
 ```shell
 sudo apt install hostapd
 sudo systemctl unmask hostapd